Country of origin: cambodia

 [i] Do you like it?

-[i] Where on holiday?
+[i] Where do you go on holiday?

 [i] And the 13th?

-[i] Your grandchildren live in Paris?
+[i] Do your grandchildren live in Paris?

-[r] He sometimes comes on vacation.
+[r] He sometimes comes on holiday.

 [i] And your other grandchildren, do they live in Paris?